nehirtutucu/hello-world/README.md

 # hello-world
 kite

-Hello world. ı have no idea what ı am doing.
+Hello world.
+I have no idea what I am doing.